Sun 2500: Design

 The keel-equipped version of the boat has a draft of 5 ft 2 in, while the centerboard-equipped version has a draft of 5 ft 8 in with the centerboard extended and 2 ft 4 in with it retracted, allowing operation in shallow water.

-The boat is normally fitted with a small 9 hp outboard motor or optional inboard engine for docking and maneuvering.
+The boat is normally fitted with a small 9 hp outboard motor or optional Yanmar 1GM10 inboard engine for docking and maneuvering.
 The fuel tank holds 7 u.s.gal and the fresh water tank has a capacity of 15 u.s.gal.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow around a teardrop table and a double berth aft on the part side.
 The galley is located on the port side at the companionway ladder and is equipped with a single burner stove and a small sink.
 The enclosed head is located just aft of the companionway on the starboard side.
 Cabin headroom is 62 in.